 Some business cases require that a company hires a virtual CISO for its cloud-only environment.
-We already have several clients matching that description – with a 100% cloud-based IT infrastructure, some of them even host their desktops in Amazon Workspaces.
+We already have several clients matching that description – with a 100% cloud-based IT infrastructure; some even host their desktops in Amazon Workspaces.

-If you decided to migrate to the cloud, the skills of a regular CISO are no match for your needs, and it is understandable why you may have trouble finding the right skills in defending cloud environments.
+If you decide to migrate to the Cloud, the skills of a regular CISO are no match for your needs, and it is understandable why you may have trouble finding the right skills in defending cloud environments.
 Let us help you; our team has all the experience you need!

 What does it take to secure your IT infrastructure?

-Here’s a surprise: your printer can act as the most straightforward entry point into your network!
-Just check this PDF from BlackHat out: modern printers have an operating system and often contain administrative credentials.
+Here’s a surprise: your printer can act as the most accessible entry point into your network!
+Just check this PDF from BlackHat: modern printers have an operating system and often contain administrative credentials.